pennydy/Projectivity_RSA/README.md

 │   └── chemo
 │   ├── declaratives
 │   └── interrogatives
-└── writing
+└── writings
 ```
-- `analysis`: R files for the and main analyses
+- `analysis`: R files for the visualization and main analyses for the bebavioral experiments
-- `experiments`: experimental files used to for the experiments
+- `experiments`: experimental files used to for the bebavioral experiments
-- `data`: raw data files (anomyized)
+- `data`: raw data files from the behavioral experiments (anomyized)
-- `models`: models that we've explored, scripts for Bayesian data analysis and model simulations
+- `models`: models that we've explored as well as rscripts for Bayesian data analysis and model simulations
-- `writing`: published paper related to this project
+- `writings`: published paper related to this project